universal-accessCreating accessible PDFs in LaTeX

 Data tables

 If a table has at least one header row, then designate which rows are the header rows.
-Use the table/header-rows key and input a series of numbers that correspond with the locations of the header rows.
+Use the table/header-rows key and provide for the value a series of numbers that correspond with the locations of the header rows.

 Presentation tables